Shopify/prettier-plugin-liquid/README.md

 ### With Bundlers

-Bundlers like webpack, Rollup or browserify automatically recognize how to handle the PHP plugin.
+Bundlers like webpack, Rollup or browserify automatically recognize how to handle the plugin.
 Remember that even when using a bundler, you still have to use the standalone builds:

 ```js
 import prettier from "prettier/standalone";